 Some surgical procedures are still so new that it is difficult to find enough information on the Internet about them.
-Such is the case with the macular pucker peel procedure, which has been performed only since about the mid-90’s.
-I have just had this procedure done on my left eye, and I hope that what I write will help someone who is contemplating the surgery.
+Such is the case with the macular pucker peel procedure, which has been performed only since about the mid-1990s.
+I have just had this procedure done on my left eye, and I hope that what I write will help others who are contemplating the surgery.

 A macular pucker, also known as an epiretinal membrane, often occurs as part of the aging process, but sometimes it can be caused by previous trauma, retinal detachment, diabetes, or post-vitreous detachment (PVD).
 The epiretinal membrane is scar tissue that forms over the macula, the area of the retina responsible for central vision.
 The membrane creates traction on the retina, resulting in distortion, blurriness, or both.
 For some people, the distortion makes straight lines look wavy or crooked, and for others, the vision has a patchy quality.

 What is the Goal?

 The visual impairment created by a macular pucker typically stops at the 20/60 level, but sometimes it can progress beyond that.
 If aided vision cannot be corrected to better than 20/40, surgery may be a possibility.
 The goal is to improve visual acuity, reduce some of the distortion, and possibly prevent permanent damage to the macula.